 Dr. Alexander Fleming Peony is an award-winning popular pink peony variety.
 This type has gorgeous rose-pink petals and a beautiful floral fragrance.
-These peony plants are quite floriforous, with each stem producing many side buds.
+These peony plants are quite floriferous, with each stem producing many side buds.
 Pinch the side buds off before they grow too big for extra-large center blooms.

 Salmon Dream Peony is a modern semi-double pink peony.
-As the name suggests, the petals are a salmon pink shade that form a cup shape around the golden stamens in the center.
+As the name suggests, the petals are a salmon pink shade that forms a cup shape around the golden stamens in the center.
 These plants are compact and rarely require staking.